-The Malaghan Institute has initiated a clinical programme, funded by the Health Research Council, to explore the therapeutic potential of human hookworms.
-Our aim is to ultimately find better treatment options for a range of inflammatory and autoimmune diseases, including coeliac, asthma, allergy, MS and inflammatory bowel disease.
+We're exploring the therapeutic potential of human hookworms to ultimately find better treatment options for a range of inflammatory and autoimmune diseases, including coeliac, asthma, allergy, MS and IBD.

 In 2019, the Malaghan Institute began a clinical study to explore the therapeutic potential of human hookworms.
 The study seeks to understand the effects human hookworms have on a healthy individual’s immune system, gut bacteria composition and function.

 This research was extended in September 2020 to investigate the feasibility of using human hookworms as a medication-free maintenance therapy for ulcerative colitis, an inflammatory bowel disease.
 Similar trials for perennial allergic rhinitis (hayfever) and eosinophilic esophagitis – a chronic, allergic inflammatory disease of the oesophagus – are in development.

 As part of this research, the Institute has also been developing techniques for sorting, harvesting and storing hookworm, to ultimately establish a safe, reliable and consistent GMP (good manufacturing practice) grade hookworm product that can be used safely for ongoing trials and ultimately in some form as an approved therapeutic product.

 As long as there have been humans, there have been human parasites – opportunistic hitchhikers that seek resource and refuge inside our bodies.
 So what makes them of such interest to the scientists who study them?

 - They’re the most successful organisms to infect humans – dating back as far as archaic humans.

 - They’re skilled at establishing themselves in the body without harming their host.
 You can live for years with a friendly worm and show no negative symptoms.